 - How do you have fun outside of the bedroom?
 What do you like other than sex?

-- Where will you to go to meet new people?
-Clubs, house parties, bars, hotels, your home?
+- Where will you meet new people?
+What do you like for first swinger dates?
+Clubs, parties, bars, your home?

 - What type of swinging partners are you seeking?
 Couples, singles, girl/girl, group play?